NATO hopes to end Libya mission soon, outlines criteria

 Longuet said the capture of Sirte would be important symbolically, but added: "It's not the whole of Libya.
 We still have some pro-Gaddafi resistance in Bani Walid for example and some ... movements scattered in the south of Libya."

-Libyan government forces have been fighting their way street by street into Sirte and their commanders have said the battle for the city was entering its final hours [nL5E7L4483].
+Libyan government forces have been fighting their way street by street into Sirte and their commanders have said the battle for the city was entering its final hours.

 Rasmussen said NATO would be willing to help Libya's new rulers in future, but would not have a major post-war role.
-He said assistance could include help with security and defense reforms.
+He said assistance could include help with security and defence reforms.

 NATO officials said NATO conducted no strikes in Libya on Monday and Tuesday but hit targets, including command and control sites and troop marshalling areas near Bani Walid on Wednesday.